National Coordination Committee for Democratic Change: 2019

 On 25 March 2019, the NCC condemned the United States' recognition of the disputed Golan Heights region as part of the State of Israel, calling on "the governments of the world and its peace-loving people" to oppose the US position.

+2023

+In June 2023, reports of cooperation between the NCC and the Syrian Democratic Council, the political organization of the Kurdish-controlled areas in Northern Syria, emerged.

 Role within the Syrian opposition

 In March 2012, the Coordination Committee was described by The New York Times as "one of Syria’s most moderate opposition groups" in the context of their demonstration where "officers in plain clothes beat them with sticks and began making arrests."
 Prior to September 2012, its members did not call for the dismantlement of the Syrian government or the removal of Bashar al-Assad as president, apart from their 18 March 2012 demonstration in Damascus when some of them chanted, "The people want the fall of the regime".
 The Coordination Committee, unlike the Syrian National Council, believed that the solution was to keep the current Syrian government, and hoped to resolve the current crisis through dialogue, in order to achieve "a safe and peaceful transition from a state of despotism to democracy".

+As part of the peace talks for Syria, the NCC was part of the opposition's High Negotiations Committee, together with delegates from the Syrian National Coalition and several rebel factions including the Free Syrian Army.